rapsoj/water-supply-forecast/01-exploration/README.md

 - What is the M4 model that has been used in the past?
 How can we improve on its predictions and explainability?
 - How do we calculate natural flow?
 What operations are performed to transformed observed flow into natural flow?
 - What are the best physical models?
 Can produce a physical model forecast as a predictor?
-- Can we improve performance on data outliers/extreme values by using re-sampling techniques?
+- Can we improve performance on data outliers/extreme values by using re-sampling techniques or two-stage models?